chakra-ui/chakra-ui/.changeset/ark-ui-upgrade.md

 "@chakra-ui/react": patch
 ---

-- **Date Picker**
-  - Fixed issue where hovered range was connect to selected values, when it shouldn't
-  - Added hover range preview support for date picker range selection with `inHoveredRange`, `firstInHoveredRange`, and `lastInHoveredRange` properties

 - **Tree View**
   - Fixed issue where tree view doesn't scroll into view when content overflows
   - Fix issue where the `filter` method completely deletes the children key from